 Browse by Medical Category

-Outpatient Psychiatry Department (OPD): The Outpatient Psychiatry Department (OPD) rotation is a year-long rotation in which interns provide evidence-based cognitive-behavioral treatments to individual therapy outpatients.
-Behavioral Medicine (BMED) interns have the opportunity to treat a wide range of psychological disorders (e.g., mood disorders, anxiety disorders, adjustment disorders) in patients both with and without medical comorbidities.
-Common medical populations served include individuals with various types of cancer (and those with survivorship status), neurological problems (e.g., epilepsy, multiple sclerosis), HIV, and endocrine disorders (e.g., type 2 diabetes).
+The Outpatient Psychiatry Department (OPD) rotation is a year-long rotation.
+Interns provide evidence-based cognitive-behavioral treatments to individual therapy outpatients.
+Behavioral Medicine (BMED) interns have the opportunity to treat a wide range of psychological disorders (e.g., mood disorders, anxiety disorders and adjustment disorders) in patients with and without medical comorbidities.
+Common medical populations served include cancer patients (and those with survivorship status), neurological problems (such as epilepsy or multiple sclerosis), HIV and endocrine disorders like type 2 diabetes.
 Interns carry a caseload of approximately 8-10 OPD patients, and they receive high-quality supervision weekly from multiple supervisors (two hours of individual clinical supervision and one hour of small group supervision).
-BMED interns also have the opportunity to work as part of multidisciplinary team, communicating with patients’ primary care providers, psychiatrists, and/or medical specialists to provide comprehensive and high-quality patient care.
+Interns also have the opportunity to work as part of multidisciplinary team, communicating with patients’ primary care providers, psychiatrists and/or medical specialists to provide comprehensive and high-quality patient care.
 Patients can self-refer to the OPD or be referred by their medical providers.

-Neuroscience Intensive Care Unit: The neuroscience ICU rotation combines clinical training with research.
-Each of the 2 interns will rotate in the Neuro-ICU 1 day/week for several months.
-The interns will participate in multidisciplinary staff meetings, will co-lead a 30 minute skills group for caregivers, and will provided assessments and brief interventions to patients and families within the ICU.
-All interns will receive hands on training though shadowing an experienced clinical psychologist within the Neuro-ICU, as well as supervision of clinical cases.
+The neuroscience ICU rotation combines clinical training with research.
+Each of the 2 interns will rotate in the Neuro-ICU one day a week for several months.
+The interns will participate in multidisciplinary staff meetings, co-lead a 30 minute skills group for caregivers and provide assessments and brief interventions to patients and families within the ICU.
+All interns will receive hands-on training though shadowing an experienced clinical psychologist within the neuro-ICU, as well as supervision of clinical cases.
 Research opportunities include participation in an ongoing prospective study of patients and caregivers aimed at identifying predictors of depression and post traumatic stress at 3 and 6 months post ICU admission, manuscript preparation, assistance in the design of semi-structured interviews, conducting focus groups with patients and caregiver, intervention development and help with grant preparation and intervention delivery.

-Weight Center: Each BMED intern spends one half-day per week at the MGH Weight Center for 6 months of his or her internship year.
-The MGH Weight Center is a multidisciplinary subspecialty obesity medicine clinic treating patients with obesity or other conditions related to weight.
-Each Weight Center patient is assessed by a team that includes a physician, dietitian, and psychologist, who together formulate a comprehensive, individualized treatment plan.
-Weight Center treatments for obesity include behavioral weight management intervention, pharmacological treatments, and weight loss surgery; for many Weight Center patients, the team psychologist plays an active role in treating eating disorder symptoms and/or providing behavioral problem-solving, motivational interviewing, and/or sleep hygiene interventions.
-Under the supervision of Weight Center psychologists, the BMED intern will conduct psychosocial evaluations of new Weight Center patients, formulate treatment recommendations, and carry a caseload of 1-3 short-term therapy cases at any given time during the rotation.
-Therapy cases typically involve treating emotional eating and binge eating disorders, supporting healthy lifestyle changes, and reducing distress related to body image through the application of motivational interviewing, problem-solving, and CBT principles and techniques.
-Interns also work closely with the other members of their patients’ Weight Center team to provide coordinated care.
+Each BMED intern spends one half-day per week at the Mass General Weight Center for six months of his or her internship year.
+The Weight Center is a multidisciplinary subspecialty obesity medicine clinic treating patients with obesity or other conditions related to weight.
+Each Weight Center patient is assessed by a team that includes a physician, dietitian and psychologist, who together formulate a comprehensive, individualized treatment plan.
+Weight Center treatments for obesity include behavioral weight management intervention, pharmacological treatments and weight loss surgery; for many Weight Center patients, the team psychologist plays an active role in treating eating disorder symptoms and/or providing behavioral problem-solving, motivational interviewing, and sleep hygiene interventions.
+Under the supervision of Weight Center psychologists, the intern conducts psychosocial evaluations of new Weight Center patients, formulates treatment recommendations and carries a caseload of 1-3 short-term therapy cases at any given time during the rotation, which typically involve treating emotional eating and binge eating disorders, supporting healthy lifestyle changes and reducing distress related to body image.
+Interns work closely with the other team members to provide coordinated care.
 Interns receive one hour of formal supervision weekly, with informal supervision contact as needed.
-There is also a strong didactic component to this rotation, with assigned readings of scientific articles related to a wide range of obesity and obesity treatment topics, and weekly discussions of these articles during supervision.
+There is also a strong didactic component to this rotation, with assigned readings of scientific articles related to a wide range of obesity and obesity treatment topics and weekly discussions of these articles during supervision.

-Acute Psychiatry Service Rotation (APS): As part of the generalist training component of the internship, behavioral medicine interns will complete a six-month rotation for one half day per week in the Acute Psychiatry Service (APS) of the Massachusetts General Hospital Emergency Department.
-Psychology interns will learn to work in a fast-paced environment, perform a time-sensitive and comprehensive psychiatric evaluation, conduct a complete risk assessment, work with an interdisciplinary team of doctors, nurses, psychiatry residents, and attending psychiatrists, and compose concise clinical documentation.
-Specifically, interns will conduct a full psychiatric evaluation focused on risk assessment, planning, and disposition for children, adults, and geriatric patients who present to the ER with emergent concerns around mental health (e.g., suicidality, homicidality, psychosis, substance abuse, intoxication).
+As part of the generalist training component of the internship, interns complete a six-month rotation for one half day per week in the Acute Psychiatry Service (APS) in the Emergency Department.
+Interns learn to work in a fast-paced environment, perform a comprehensive, time-sensitive psychiatric evaluation, conduct a complete risk assessment, work with an interdisciplinary team of doctors, nurses, psychiatry residents and attending psychiatrists, and compose concise clinical documentation.
+Specifically, interns will conduct a full psychiatric evaluation focused on risk assessment, planning and disposition for children, adults and geriatric patients who present to the ER with emergent concerns around mental health (e.g., suicidality, homicidality, psychosis, substance abuse or intoxication).
 Interns will present each case to the attending psychiatrist, giving a clear outline of the psychiatric and medical history, impressions of the possible psychiatric diagnoses and differential diagnoses, and a preliminary assessment and plan.
 The attending psychiatrist will interview the patient him or herself, and the intern is encouraged to observe during this process if time permits.
 The intern will work with the attending psychiatrist to finalize the assessment and disposition plan, and will then work with support staff to implement the plan, which may include discharge, referral to partial hospitalization program, or inpatient psychiatric admission.
 As part of this rotation, interns will also attend a weekly APS seminar, which will provide an opportunity for clinical supervision, as well as education and training around working in the APS environment.

-Dialectical Behavior Therapy (DBT) Rotation: Each intern will participate in the Dialectical Behavior Therapy (DBT) rotation for 6 months of the internship.
-This rotation includes co-leading a weekly 90-minute DBT skills group through the outpatient psychiatry department at MGH for patients with borderline personality disorder and other psychiatric comorbidities.
-During the rotation, the intern will co-lead the DBT group with an expert in DBT and have the opportunity to participate in a weekly DBT team meeting with other expert DBT clinicians and trainees in the DBT service.
-During the team meeting, there are opportunities to receive feedback about cases and group progress and learn about other ongoing DBT groups at MGH.
-There may also be opportunities to lead program evaluation of DBT services depending on intern interests and initiative.
+Each intern will participate in the Dialectical Behavior Therapy (DBT) rotation for six months of the internship.
+This rotation includes co-leading a weekly 90-minute DBT skills group through the outpatient psychiatry department at Mass General for patients with borderline personality disorder and other psychiatric comorbidities.
+During the rotation, the intern will co-lead the DBT group with an expert in DBT and have the opportunity to participate in a weekly DBT team meeting with other expert clinicians and trainees.

 Back to Top